PECOS-packages/PECOS/docs/user-guide/cuda-setup.md

 - **For stabilizer simulations**: Use CudaStabilizer (Rust) for 1000s of qubits
 - **For reproducibility**: Rust bindings have full seed support
 - **For density matrices**: Use CuDensityMat (Rust) for open quantum systems

-**Note**: If you see warnings about QuEST GPU compilation failing, this is expected with CUDA 13 and does not affect the cuQuantum-based simulators.